Toroi01/TradingRLBot/README.md

 3. Open a terminal located in the root of the repo and type `conda create -n TradingRLBot python=3.9` to create the environment.
 4. Activate the environment typing `conda activate TradingRLBot`
 5. Install the requirements typing `pip install -r requirements.txt`

-## How to run the jupyter notebook
-1. Open a terminal and type `conda activate TradingRLBot`
-2. Then type `conda install -c anaconda ipykernel`
-3. Then type `python -m ipykernel install --user --name=TradingRLBot`
-4. Open a terminal located in the root of the repo and type `jupyter notebook`
-5. Enter in /notebooks and click main.ipynb
-6. Change the kernel to TradingRLBot

 ## How to run the hyperparameter tuning
 If you want to test different hyperparameters for the model **PPO**.
 These are the steps: